 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Persons who are not United States citizens (legal temporary or permanent residents) are required to have a SecureID and must present full documentation to apply for a new, renewal or to amend their existing driver’s license, permit, or identification card.
-This includes providing documents which prove name, date of birth, Social Security number, United States lawful status, and Indiana residency.
+Persons who are not United States citizens (persons with temporary or permanent lawful status) are also required to have a SecureID and must present full documentation to be issued a new credential, or to, renew or amend a credential.
+This includes providing documents which demonstrate identity, Social Security number (or ineligibility for a SSN), lawful status and Indiana residency.
 This documentation is not required when replacing a valid SecureID.

 Endorsements and restrictions change the circumstances in which an individual may operate a motor vehicle.
 Some endorsements and restrictions also apply to identification cards.